Ivan1248/deep-learning-uncertainty/README.md

 If the optional `--trainval` argument is passed, the model is trained on the `trainval` set and tested on the `test` set.
 Otherwise, it is trained on the `train` set and tested on the `val` set.

-Even though `--epochs` looks like it is optional, it is not.

 When the training is finished the path of the trained model (a path ending with "/Model") is saved is printed on the screen.
 It can be copied for use in other scripts, like `test.py`.

 #### Testing